-- the claim can include a request for compensation and prohibition to use the litigious domain name, under penalty; - when the defendant is identified and domiciled in France, the implementation and enforcement of the decision will be easier; - it enables the discussion of issues other than the absence of the registrant's legitimate rights or interests and the registrant's bad faith; and - it enables the suing of other parties in addition to the sole registrant.
+- the claim can include a request for compensation and prohibition on use of the disputed domain name, subject to sanctions; - when the defendant is identified and domiciled in France, the implementation and enforcement of the decision will be easier; - it enables the discussion of issues other than the absence of the registrant's legitimate rights or interests and the registrant's bad faith; and - it enables the suing of other parties in addition to the sole registrant.

-The disadvantages of choosing a local forum to litigate a gTLD dispute are
+The disadvantages of choosing a local forum to litigate a gTLD dispute are as follows:

-- · there is no automatic suspension of the domain name at issue; - it is difficult to reach a registrant who is domiciled abroad and to serve a writ of summons; - the WHOIS is anonymous and there is no disclosure procedure, which prevents them from serving a writ of summons; - when the registrant is not domiciled in France, it might be difficult to implement and enforce the decision abroad; - it is preferable to limit the debate to the absence of the registrant's legitimate rights or interests and to the registrant's bad faith; and - the court procedure might be longer and more expensive until a final decision is rendered.
+- there is no automatic suspension of the domain name at issue; - it is difficult to reach a registrant who is domiciled abroad and to serve a writ of summons; - WHOIS is anonymous and there is no disclosure procedure, which prevents it from serving a writ of summons; - when the registrant is not domiciled in France, it might be difficult to implement and enforce the decision abroad; - it is preferable to limit the debate to the absence of the registrant's legitimate rights or interests and to the registrant's bad faith; and - the court procedure might be longer and more expensive until a final decision is rendered.